-- I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program's RNAI Oversight Committee shall evaluate the RNAIs clinical abilities related to progression in a clinical course in accordance with the expected standards of the NAP/nurse anesthesia profession. - II.
-Purpose: The purpose of the intern progression policy is to provide the faculty and interns of the nurse anesthesia program with information on the process utilized to evaluate RNAI performance and recommend actions related to the Intern's continued participation in clinical experiences. - III.
-Procedure: - A. Committee Structure - 1.
-The Committee will be composed of six individuals as follows: - a.
-An anesthesiologist faculty member. - b.
-Four CRNA faculty members to include: - i.
-The DMH CRNA scheduling coordinator. - ii.
-If possible, one CRNA faculty member who has graduated within the past two-three years. - iii.
-Two other CRNA faculty members as appointed. - c.
-MU SON Director or designate. - 2.
-Membership Terms: - a.
-The DMH Assistant CRNA Program Director or designee will chair the progression committee. - b.
-Membership will be appointed by the Program Director - c.
+- I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program's RNAI Oversight Committee shall evaluate the RNAI's clinical abilities related to a progression in a clinical course in accordance with the expected standards of the NAP/nurse anesthesia profession.

+- II.
+Purpose: The intern progression policy aims to provide the faculty and interns of the nurse anesthesia program with information on the process utilized to evaluate RNAI performance and recommend actions related to the Intern's continued participation in clinical experiences.

+- III.
+Procedure:

+- A. Committee Structure

+- 1. The Committee will be composed of six individuals as follows:

+- a.
+An anesthesiologist faculty member.

+- b.
+Four CRNA faculty members to include:

+- i.
+The DMH CRNA scheduling coordinator.

+- ii.
+If possible, one CRNA faculty member who has graduated within the past two or three years.

+- iii.
+Two other CRNA faculty members as appointed.

+- c.
+MU SON Director or designate.

+- 2. Membership Terms

+- a.
+The DMH Clinical Advisor or Simulation Advisor will chair the progression committee. - b.
+The Program Director will appoint membership - c.
 Membership terms: - i.
 Terms are for two years and are rotational. - ii.
 While rotation throughout the faculty is preferred, it is possible for members to be reappointed for consecutive terms. - B. Committee Responsibilities - 1.
-The Committee will conduct a hearing following a report of performance or behaviors that are inconsistent with the expected standards of the profession of nurse anesthesia, DMH, the NAP, Millikin University or the SON - 2.
-Recommendations will be made to the Program Director regarding suspension, probation, removal from the clinical course (i.e. course failure), or removal of these actions. - 3.
-Recommendations will be made to Millikin University's SON SAPR Committee regarding student progression matters, i.e. LOA, repeating of a course, course failure, etc.

-4. Decisions of the committee are made by a majority vote.
+The Committee will conduct a hearing following a report of performance or behaviors that are inconsistent with the expected standards of the profession of nurse anesthesia, DMH, the NAP, Millikin University, or the SON - 2.
+Recommendations will be made to the Program Director regarding suspension, probation, removal from the clinical course (i.e., course failure), or removal of these actions. - 3.
+Recommendations will be made to Millikin University's SON SAPR Committee regarding student progression matters, i.e., LOA, repeating of a course, course failure, etc. - 4.
+Committee decisions are made by a majority vote.